-This concentration is offered by the School of Computing, Informatics, and Decision Systems Engineering at the Tempe campus.
+This concentration is offered by the School of Computing and Augmented Intelligence at the Tempe campus.
 It is appropriate for students who wish to emphasize applications in artificial intelligence/computer science.
 Students will get a solid theoretical and practical background in a variety of topics that facilitate the study of "intelligent agents" that is any robotic system that perceives its environment and takes actions that maximize its chance of successfully achieving its goals.
 Thus, students in this concentration will be exposed to the frontiers of the general topics in AI, including statistical machine learning, computer vision, natural language processing, knowledge retrieval and reasoning, and formal methods of planning.
-When compared to the other concentrations, the AI concentration focuses more on the algorithmic aspects of robotics.
-This concentration prepares engineers for doctoral study or industrial positions that specialize in research, development, project management, and product innovation related to autonomous intelligent systems.
-Modern robotics and autonomous systems laboratory facilities and state-of-the-art computing resources are available to support research investigations.
-Portfolio (non-thesis), and thesis options are available.
-Students are required to take two core courses (MAE 501, MAE 547), four courses from the concentration (CSE 571 + 3), and up to four electives, with at least two electives selected from outside the concentration.
+When compared to the other concentration prepares engineers for doctoral study or industrial positions that specialize in research, development, project management, and product innovation related to autonomous intelligent systems.
+Modern robotics and autonomous systems laboratory facilities and state-of-the-art computing resources are available.
+Students are required to take two core courses (MAE 501, MAE 547), four courses from the concentration (CSE 571 + three classes), and up to four electives, with at least two electives selected from outside the concentration.